 Credit Risk.
 JEA's investment policy is consistent with the requirements for investments of state and local governments contained in the Florida Statutes, and its objectives are to seek reasonable income, preserve capital, and avoid speculative investments.
 Consistent with JEA's investment policy and bond resolutions: (1) the U.S. government agency securities held in the portfolio are issued or guaranteed by agencies created pursuant to an Act of Congress as an agency or instrumentality of the United States of America; (2) the state and local government securities are rated by two nationally recognized rating agencies and are rated at least AA- by Standard & Poor's, Aa3 by Moody's Investors Services, or AA- by Fitch Ratings; and (3) the money market mutual funds are rated AAA by Standard & Poor's or Aaa by Moody's Investors Services.
 Pool B of the Local Government Surplus Funds Trust Fund is unrated.
 JEA's investment policy limits investments in commercial paper to the highest whole rating category issued by at least two nationally recognized rating agencies, and the issuer must be a Fortune 500 company or Fortune Global 500 company and the ratings outlook must be positive or stable at the time of the investment.
-As of September 30, 2013, JEA's investments in commercial paper are rated at least A-1 by Standard & Poor's and P-1 by Moody's Investors Services.
-Also, JEA's investment policy limits the commercial paper investment in any one issuer to \$12,500.
-Additionally, JEA's investment policy limits investments in commercial paper to 25% of the total investment portfolio regardless of statement of net position classification as cash equivalent or investment.
+As of September 30, 2013, JEA's investment policy limits the commercial paper investment in any one issuer to \$12,500.
+Additionally, JEA's investment policy limits investment.
+As of September 30, 2013, JEA's investment in commercial paper to 25% of the total investment portfolio regardless of statement of net position classification as cash equivalent or investment.
 As of September 30, 2013, JEA had 17.2% of its investments in commercial paper.